 - ¼ cup blue cheese optional (or feta or goat's cheese)

 - Preheat the oven to 200C/390F.

-- Cut the onion into medium-sized chunks and the sweet potatoes into medium-sized wedges and throw them all into a large baking dish with the garlic cloves.
+- Put the onions and sweet potato chunks into a large baking dish with the garlic cloves.

 - Add the sausages to the dish and toss everything together with a good drizzle of olive oil.
 Bake uncovered for about 30 minutes or until the sausages are nice and golden, tossing half way through cooking.

-- Whisk together the orange zest and juice, maple syrup and cinnamon, then add the green beans, nuts, leaves from the thyme sprigs and salt and pepper to taste to the dish before pouring the marinade over everything.
+- Whisk together the orange zest and juice, maple syrup and cinnamon.
+Then add the green beans, nuts, leaves from the thyme sprigs and salt and pepper to taste.

-- Bake for about another 15 minutes (or until the sweet potatoes are done), scattering the blue cheese over the top of the dish 5 minutes before the end of the cooking time to melt.
+- Pour the marinade all over everything in the dish.
+Bake for about another 15 minutes (or until the sweet potatoes are done).
+Scatter the blue cheese over the top of the dish 5 minutes before the end of the cooking time to melt.

 - Serve with creamy mashed potatoes, polenta, crusty bread or a simple green salad.